 Be a strengths coach

 Great managers know how to identify and unlock the natural strengths of their people.
-They regard themselves as strengths coaches and encourage employees to discover and optimize their strengths by doing more of the work they love to do.
-This doesn’t mean ignoring areas that are less energizing or weaker areas, as naysayers of the strengths approach incorrectly assume.
+They regard themselves as strengths coaches and encourage employees to discover and optimise their strengths by doing more of the work they love to do.
+This doesn’t mean ignoring areas that are less energising or weaker areas, as naysayers of the strengths approach incorrectly assume.
 It means approaching these performance risks in empowering and creative ways to ensure performance is maximized.
-Managers who view themselves are workplace energizers don’t expect employees to be well-rounded.
+Managers who view themselves are workplace energisers don’t expect employees to be well-rounded.
 Rather, they challenge them to excel in areas of strength and encourage people to call on co-workers for help in areas where they are weaker, giving rise to strong teams and support networks.

 Provide stretch opportunities

 Employees need regular opportunities to challenge themselves to test the upper limits of their potential and move beyond their zone of comfort.
 Research shows that there needs to be a good match between the level of skills required and the level of job challenge.
 If there is not enough challenge, the employee is likely to quickly lose interest and becoming increasingly disengaged, undermining performance and effort.
 However, if there is too much challenge, the employee is likely to feel incompetent and frustrated.
 It is the role of the manager to help the employee identify the degree of challenge/stretch which is appropriate and to ensure the employee has the skills, resources and support to succeed.

 Managers can help people find appropriate stretch opportunities that play to their strengths such as: